-There was 1 report of suicide in the primary augmentation patients and 2 reports of suicide in the revision-augmentation patients in the Core Study through 10 years.
+There were no reports of suicide in the primary reconstruction and revision-reconstruction patients in the Core Study through 10 years.

-5. Additional Information
+6. Additional Information

-5.1 Types of NATRELLE® Gel-Filled Breast Implants Available from Allergan
+6.1 Types of NATRELLE® Gel-Filled Breast Implants Available from Allergan

-The NATRELLE® Collection of gel-filled breast implants come in a variety of profiles and sizes, with a smooth surface shell and are filled with TruForm® 1, 2, or 3 gel.
-TruForm® 1 is a soft cohesive gel that is responsive to movement, with a shape that is influenced by the surrounding breast tissue.
+The NATRELLE® Collection of silicone gel-filled breast implants come in a variety of profiles and sizes with either a textured shell of smooth surface shell and are filled with TruForm® 1, 2, or 3 gel.
+TruForm® 1 is a soft cohesive gel that is responsive to movement with a shape that is influenced by the surrounding breast tissue.
 TruForm® 2 is a slightly firmer, form-stable cohesive gel that retains a natural feel while helping to create the desired shape for more predictable long-term control.
-TruForm® 3 is a form-stable cohesive gel with a firmer feel for the ultimate shape control providing predictable aesthetic results over time.
+TruForm® 3 is a form-stable cohesive gel developed specifically for anatomical implants with a firmer feel for the ultimate shape control providing predictable aesthetic results over time.

-NATRELLE TruForm[®] 1 Breast Implants are round implants filled with TruForm[®] 1 gel.
-The following diagram may help you to understand the projections of TruForm[®] 1 implants as your surgeon discusses the various options with you.
+NATRELLE® TruForm® 1 are round implants filled with TruForm® 1 gel.
+The following diagram may help you to understand the projections of TruForm® 1 implants as your surgeon discusses the various options with you.